 Opening for Post-Doctoral Researcher

-I am currently recruiting applications for a post-doctoral research scientist
+I am currently accepting applications for a post-doctoral research position

-to join my lab in the fall of 2017.
-The post-doc will contribute to greenhouse and field experiments investigating the joint evolutionary dynamics of dispersal evolution and habitat specialization in the goldfield genus Lasthenia.
+to begin spring or summer 2018.
+The post-doc will contribute to greenhouse and field experiments investigating the joint evolutionary dynamics of dispersal evolution and habitat specialization, using the goldfield genus Lasthenia

+as an experimental system.
 Applicants must have a PhD in evolutionary ecology (or a related field), experience working with natural plant populations in field and greenhouse environments, substantial experience with fieldwork, and a demonstrated commitment to mentoring undergraduate students.
 The position requires extended periods of fieldwork at the Jepson Prairie Preserve in California during the fall and spring of each year.
-If interested, please contact me (Nancy) directly by email with a statement of interest, a description of your background, and a copy of your CV that includes publications and references.
+Additional information and application instructions can be found here

 My philosophy as an advisor is to help students pursue research projects that reflect their own interests and career goals.
 The majority of my graduate students design their own thesis projects, however I also welcome the opportunity for students to join and expand on projects that are already underway in our lab.
 Either way, I expect to learn from my students (in addition to teaching them), and I expect all of my students to contribute to a construct and lab environment.